 The benefit of colloidal silver is that it kills pathogens like bacteria, viruses, and fungi in dogs.
 To make things simpler, let’s review some popular colloidal silver uses in dogs below.

 Colloidal Silver for Dog Ear Infection.
-When applied directly to the dog’s ears, the colloidal silver drops can fight off ear infections and manage the painful inflammation (canine otitis).
+When applied directly to the dog’s ears, the colloidal silver drops can fight off ear infections and manage painful inflammation (canine otitis).

 Colloidal Silver for Dog Skin Allergies.
 Colloidal silver is believed to have a soothing effect on dogs with allergies.
 Namely, when sprayed, it can reduce the itchiness and skin dryness that cause pain and discomfort.